-For the 2016-17 academic year Prof. Jamar is teaching Constitutional Law II and Licensing in the fall and Constitutional Law I and Copyrights in the spring.
+For the 2017-18 academic year Prof. Jamar is teaching Constitutional Law II and Licensing in the fall and is on sabbatical in the spring.
 Professor Jamar joined the HUSL faculty in 1990 as Director of the Legal Reasoning, Research, & Writing Program, a position he held from 1990 to 2002.
+During that time he was a recognized national leader in legal writing instruction, serving as president of the Legal Writing Institute in 1997-98.
 He has taught a variety of other courses at HUSL and elsewhere including International Law of Human Rights, IP in International Business Transactions, International Moot Court Team, LRRW I & II, Drafting, Contracts, UCC, ADR, Computer Law, Civil Litigation Clinic, and Introduction to Intellectual Property.

 Prof. Jamar's scholarly work is wide ranging.
 HIs more